-a.
+- a.
 Crawfish traps are any device constructed of coated wire or plastic mesh with openings of the throat or flutes not exceeding 2 inches and which are used for the sole purpose of taking crawfish.
 Any commercially available crawfish trap with openings of the throats or flutes not exceeding 2 inches may be used.

-b.
-Freshwater shrimp traps: It is unlawful for any person to take or attempt to take Freshwater shrimp by the use of any trap which exceeds the following dimensions: 36 inches long (from rear of the heart to the leading edge of the trap), by 24 inches wide (between the leading edges of the trap, or heart opening), by 12 inches high; or has external or unattached wings, weirs, or other devices intended to funnel shrimp to the trap heart.

-- c.
-There is no limit on the number of crawfish traps and freshwater shrimp traps a person may fish. - D. It shall be illegal to possess on the water, both commercial and sport fishing gear in the same boat. - E. Conservation officers may seize any sport fishing gear determined to be unsafe or illegal or which is not tagged as per these regulations. - F. It is unlawful to take fish, crawfish, or shrimp from, tamper with or use any sport fishing gear without the consent of the gear's owner.
+Commercially available "puddle nets" or "lift nets" may be used. - b.
+Freshwater shrimp traps: It is unlawful for any person to take or attempt to take Freshwater shrimp by the use of any trap which exceeds the following dimensions: 36 inches long (from rear of the heart to the leading edge of the trap), by 24 inches wide (between the leading edges of the trap, or heart opening), by 12 inches high; or has external or unattached wings, weirs, or other devices intended to funnel shrimp to the trap heart. - c.
+There is no limit on the number of crawfish traps and freshwater shrimp traps a person may fish. - D. It shall be illegal to possess on the water, both commercial and sport fishing gear in the same boat. - E. Conservation officers may seize any sport fishing gear determined to be unsafe or illegal or which is not tagged as per these regulations. - F. It is unlawful to take fish, crawfish, or shrimp from, tamper with or use any sport fishing gear without the written consent of the gear's owner.
+Written permission to run, or take fish from, someone else's sport gear must be carried on the person running the gear and must include the full name and MDWFP number of both the gear owner and the person running the gear.

-History: Updated March 2018.
+History: Updated April 2023.